-The Global Engagement Award will be announced at the IUPUI International Festival and formally presented at Bringle Civic Engagement Showcase.
+The Global Engagement Award is typically announced in the fall and formally presented at Bringle Civic Engagement Showcase.
 It will be accompanied by funding of $3000 to further advance the relationship between the international organization and IUPUI.
 Examples of use are supporting a colleague from the international organization to visit IUPUI, providing a scholarship for student travel, etc. Award funds must be spent within the next academic year.

 Questions about the award can be directed to Sara Allaei at email@example.com